BACHELOR of DESIGN

 Core requirements

-In the program, you complete required courses that develop general design skills such as critical thinking, research, ideation, problem-solving, visualization, craft, technical proficiency, client communication, prototyping, testing and refinement.
 Core courses are tailored to the qualities of 21st-century designers, demonstrating a major shift in the focus of design from the beauty of everyday things to a broader interest in the psychology of everyday things.

-MacEwan's Bachelor of Design offers:
+MacEwan's Bachelor of Design offers you:

-• An innovative human-centred design curriculum
+- an innovative human-centred design curriculum

-• A well-rounded degree with more than 45 design-specific courses
+- a well-rounded degree with more than 45 design-specific courses

-• A new, state-of-the-art facility
+- a new, state-of-the-art facility

-• The largest digital experience design (DXD) program on the prairies
+- the largest digital experience design (DXD) program on the Prairies

 Options and electives